 Mike writes: I want to add an arrow to some pictures.
-With a photo open in Photos on my MacBook Pro, I can go to Edit > Emoji & Symbols, and then I get a big box with all the symbols.
+With a photo open (in the photos app for Mac) on my MacBook Pro, I can go to Edit > Emoji & Symbols, and then I get a big box with all the symbols.
 I can select any symbol, but then there is no way to add it to the photo.
 Clicking and dragging doesn’t work, double clicking doesn’t work, and there is no button to insert it.
 Please help!

 That said, there is a relatively easy way to add arrows, circles, squares, and even text to your images.
 One way is by using the Preview app, a method I’ve already covered.
-But you can also add arrows to pictures in the Photos app, too.
+But you can also add arrows to pictures in the photos app for Mac, too.
 Here’s the trick.

 Open the image, click the Edit Photo button in the top-right corner of the screen (it’s one marked with a trio of sliders), click the Extensions button that appears to the right of the photo, then click Markup.